Hyperbolic and cubical rigidities of Thompson's group V: Hyperbolic rigidity

 \begin{proof} We claim that $V$ satisfies the hypotheses of Theorem \ref{thm:maincriterion} if $B$ denotes the set of reducible elements and $A$ the set of reducible elements of thickness at least $1/8$.
 The first item of Theorem \ref{thm:maincriterion} is a direct consequence of Lemma \ref{lem:reduciblegenerate}.

 Next, let $a,b \in V$ be two reducible elements.
-Fix three dyadic intervals $I,J,K$ such that $a$ is the identity on $I \cup J$, $b$ is the identity on $K$, and $J$ is disjoint from both $I$ and $K$.
-According to \ref{lem:conjdisjointsupp}, there exists some $g \in V$ such that the support of $gag^{-1}$ is included into $J$.
-Now, it is clear that $gag^{-1}$ commutes with both $a$ and $b$ since its support is disjoint from those of $a$ and $b$.
+If the supports of $a$ and $b$ do not cover the Cantor set $\mathfrak{C}$, set $g=1$.
+Otherwise, if the supports of $a$ and $b$ cover $\mathfrak{C}$, there exist two disjoint dyadic intervals $I$ and $J$ on which $a$ and $b$ respectively are the identity.
+According to Lemma \ref{lem:conjdisjointsupp}, there exists some element $g \in V$ such that the support of $gag^{-1}$ is included into $I$.
+Now, the point is that $a$ and $gag^{-1}$ commute (since they have disjoint supports) and that $gag^{-1}$ and $b$ are both the identity on some dyadic interval $J$.
+Again according to Lemma \ref{lem:conjdisjointsupp}, there exists some $h \in V$ such that the support of $hgag^{-1}h^{-1}$ is included into $J$.
+By construction, the support of $hgag^{-1}h^{-1}$ is disjoint from the supports of $b$ and $gag^{-1}$, so that $hgag^{-1}h^{-1}$ has to commute with both $b$ and $gag^{-1}$.
 This proves the second item of Theorem \ref{thm:maincriterion}.

 Finally, Fix two elements $a,b \in V$.
 Let $h \in V$ and $I \subset (0,1)$ be the element of $V$ and the dyadic interval given by Lemma \ref{lem:simult}, and let $h_1, \ldots, h_8 \in V$ be the elements given by Lemma \ref{lem:bigF} for $I$ and $\epsilon=1/8$.
 Set $F= \langle h_1 \rangle \cdots \langle h_8 \rangle$.
 Given a reducible element $k \in V$ of thickness at least $1/8$, we deduce from Lemma \ref{lem:bigF} there exists some $f \in F$ such that the support of $fkf^{-1}$ is included into $I$.
 It follows from Lemma \ref{lem:simult} that $fkf^{-1}h$, $fkf^{-1}ha$ and $fkf^{-1}hb$ are all reducible elements.
 This proves the third item of Theorem \ref{thm:maincriterion}.